How Much Does a Divorce Cost?

 If you look at most solicitors firms’ websites, they only offer fixed-fee services for divorce applications.

 These fixed-price services do not cover financial agreements.
-So, let’s look again at the cost of divorce when using a solicitors firm to handle your divorce and financial agreement.
+So, let’s look again at the cost of divorce when using a solicitors firm to handle your divorce and a financial order agreement.

 The cost of the financial agreement will depend on the complexity of your agreement, but for argument’s sake, we are making the assumption that it’s fairly straightforward.

-You can find high-street lawyers offering services from £450+VAT (£540 total), however on top of this is a mandatory court fee of £50, which brings the divorce bill to £2,219.
+You can find high-street lawyers offering consent order services from £450+VAT (£540 total), however on top of this is a mandatory court fee of £50, which brings the divorce bill to £2,262 (including the divorce application cost)

-You may find the odd solicitors firm offering a fixed-price service that covers both the divorce and financial settlement, but we can assure you that it will be more expensive than our Managed Divorce & Consent Order Service for £399.
+You may find the odd solicitors firm offering a fixed-price service that covers both the divorce and financial settlement, but they are few and we can assure you that they will be considerably more expensive than our Managed Divorce & Consent Order Service for £399.